 - Make sure your listing is in the right category.
 You can use more than one category to target the right audience, but you shouldn’t repeat a general category and a specific category.
 For example, don't use both "Restaurant” and "Italian Restaurant.”
 But if your Italian restaurant also has an espresso bar, use both "Italian Restaurant" and "Coffee Shop."

-- Share your listing URL with customers via your Google+ page, particularly when you update the listing info or add new photos.
-From your listing dashboard, you can go to “share an update” in the bottom-left corner to do this.
+- Share your listing URL with customers via your Google my Business page, particularly when you update the listing info or add new photos.
+From your listing dashboard, you can go to "share an update” in the bottom-left corner to do this.

 - Get good reviews from happy customers.
 You can encourage customers to review your business by clicking "Write a review" from your listing (as shown in the example below):